 “I would say yeah, I am definitely a little concerned about blows to the head affecting me long term, even minor ones.
 It is pretty scary seeing the results of some of the hits that you experience during soccer.”

-This article appeared in the Spring 2015 edition of the Lynchburg College Magazine.
-For more content from this issue, visit https://www.lynchburg.edu/spring2015
+This article appeared in the Spring 2015 edition of the University of Lynchburg Magazine.
+For more content from this issue, visit http://www.lynchburg.edu/spring2015